uab-cgds-worthey/mecfs-cohort-analysis/README.md

 Open this project in RStudio.
 Upon opening, `renv` should automatically install.

-If `renv` does not install automatically, run the following command in your R console:
+:warning: If `renv` does not install automatically, run the following command in your R console:

 ```r
 install.packages('renv')
 ```

-Then proceed with the instructions below:
+:warning: If you get the message `One or more packages recorded in the lockfile are not installed` in your R console, then proceed with the instructions below:

 ```r
 # Restore the R environment
 renv::restore()
 ```

+The `renv::restore()` command will install any packages that were not initially installed.

 ## Analysis